 Accessibility statement for midandsouthessex.ics.nhs.uk

-- Some PDF and Word documents are not fully accessible
+- Many documents, especially PDFs, are not fully accessible

 Feedback and contact information

 Should you experience issues accessing the website or wish to provide positive feedback on the site’s accessibility, please:

 - Or call us at +44 (0)1268 594350